How can robots create art?

 Why a robot art competition NOW?

 There are several trends that are converging that makes the timing right for this competition.
-First, as there is growing access to inexpensive yet powerful robots (see 7Bot on Kickstarter), we are at a point where robots will become commonplace.
+First, as there is growing access to inexpensive yet powerful robots, we are at a point where robots will become commonplace.
 It’s a bit similar to getting critical mass to easy online tools for creating web pages.
 Once there is access, people can become more creative.
-Second, computer processing speed and advancements in AI, especially in image processing and object recognition, will enable the software that controls robots to think in ways similar to humans (here’s a short summary).
+Second, computer processing speed and advancements in AI, especially in image processing and object recognition, will enable the software that controls robots to think in ways similar to humans.

 Where is this competition headed?

-We are excited to see how teams build upon their technical successes of this year to focus more on the creative process and artistry in the next 4 years of competitions.
-We are also considering having an art auction of selected artworks following the announcement of winners in the 2017 competition.
+We are excited to see how teams build upon their technical successes of this year to focus more on the creative process and artistry in the next competitions.
+We are also going to open a gallery to sell selected artworks following the announcement of winners in the 2018 competition.